Bath County is at

 Native Americans named these mountains “Allegheny” meaning “endless.”
 They

-extend from Pennsylvania through Virginia and West Virginia, and are a part of
+extend from Pennsylvania through Virginia and West Virginia,

-percent of Bath County consists of the George Washington National Forest.
+County consists of the George Washington

 Visit their website for even more information on activities,